 Greece Hungary Hong Kong Iceland Italy Indonesia Ireland

-Japan Latvi Lebanon Liechtenstein Lithuania Luxembourg Macedonia
+Japan Latvia Lebanon Liechtenstein Lithuania Luxembourg Macedonia

 Malaysia Malta Moldova Monaco Netherlands New Zealand Norway